How you can help the OFCP

 Get creative!
 Remember, this is your event.
 Use your talents and expertise to host a fundraiser that best suits your personality and abilities.

 Clothing Pick-Up for Cerebral Palsy (CP4CP) primary focus is to collect clothes, shoes, coats, bedding and linens.
-We also accept donations of re-usable items that are in good condition and working order, such as toys, games, small appliances, small furniture items, sporting goods, books, electronics, and housewares.
+CP4CP also accepts donations of re-usable items that are in good condition and working order, such as toys, games, small appliances, small furniture items, sporting goods, books, electronics, and housewares.

 Click here to arrange a your FREE HOME COLLECTION